-The US Air Force needs more bombers than it’s asking for(US Air Force) An artist rendering of the B-21
+The US Air Force needs more bombers than it’s asking for(US Air Force)

 In a future combat zone dominated by advanced 3-D air search radars, directed-energy weapons, electromagnetic railguns, and hypersonic missiles, there is still room — indeed, a strong requirement — for the new B-21 heavy bomber.
 Analysis suggests that the United States needs a lot of them, far more than the 100 new bombers the Air Force currently desires.

 To prosecute a major, sustained long-range strike campaign within an anti-access/area denial environment dominated by China’s HQ-9 or Russia’s S-400 missiles, the Air Force needs to add a minimum of 164 B-21 bombers to the nation’s older but nonetheless relevant B-52 Stratofortress and B-2 Spirit stealth bombers.
 This is because heavy bombers, whose form and function have been honed in hot and cold wars over a century, can perform missions and hit targets that no other platform can.
 (Find a detailed explanation for this determination in “Higher, Heavier, Farther, and now Undetectable?”, my recent report written with Air Force Lt.
 Col. James Price and published by the Center for a New American Security.)